 4. Help with Account-Based Marketing

-70% of marketers used account-based marketing in 2021, which is an increase of 15% from 2020.
+94% of B2B marketers use Account-Based Marketing (ABM).
 And almost half of the survey respondents consider delivering a personalized customer experience to be their biggest challenge with ABM.

 Based on this insight, many companies are now making ICP an integral part of their business strategy.
 Tracy Eiler, the CMO at InsideView, shares, “An important part of our strategy was building our ideal customer profile (ICP).
 These aren’t always the accounts you can sign the fastest—they’re the accounts most likely to stay with you the longest.”